elipapa/markdown-cv/index.md

 __CoffeeChat__
 - ` `
 - `-`Created a dynamic forum/blog that connects individuals with the options to join groups
-- `-`Deployed and hosted on Amazon Web Service with added certification for secuirty
+- `-`Deployed and hosted on Amazon Web Service and Trello for team/task management
-- `-`Delivered product with my team using Agile process and Trello for task management
 - `-`Utilized HTML, CSS and JavaScript for front-end and python and Django for back-end

 ## Work Experiences